SathruwanCooray/FireX_Login_System/README.md

 - Run the application using `npm run dev` to test the functionality locally.
 - Deploy securely to a production environment, ensuring sensitive data protection.

-Create a `.env` file in the root directory of your project with the following content:
+Create a `.env` file in the /Backend directory of your project with the following content:

 - `MONGODB_URI`: MongoDB connection URI for your database.
 - `PORT`: Port number on which your ExpressJS server will run.